waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 **This is INCOMPLETE STILL**

-I am trying to complete this file and making it shorter, but it not working that way ....
+I am trying to complete this file and making it shorter, but it is not working that way ....

 ### Changes:

 **Areas Making & Updates**

-Making areas have change a lot since I started using overpass, I still do not fully understand the process.
+Making areas have changed a lot since I started using overpass, I still do not fully understand the process.

  - In "op_make_areas.sh" script I have changed the IMAX loop counter to 2.
 Down from 100.
  - Areas update is only done after database update (daily) with loop counter 2 also.